- Served in the Department of Justice (DOJ) during the Bill Clinton administration

-In September 2010, Christopher Coates—Voting Section Chief for the DOJ—testified to the U.S. Civil Rights Commission and corroboated Adams' assertion that the Department had routinely ignored civil rights cases involving white victims.
+In September 2010, Christopher Coates—Voting Section Chief for the DOJ—testified to the U.S. Civil Rights Commission and corroborated Adams' assertion that the Department had routinely ignored civil rights cases involving white victims.
 For more than a year, Perez had denied the Commission's requests to hear Coates' testimony and had instructed Coates not to testify.
 But in September 2010, Coates finally chose to go public with his story and asked for protection under whistleblower laws.
-For the full text of Coates' testimony, click here.)
+(For the full text of Coates' testimony, click here.)
 In a similar vein, an inspector general report released in March 2013 stated that Perez believed voting rights laws did “not cover white citizens.”

 In 2011, Perez led a DOJ lawsuit against Alabama's recently passed anti-illegal immigration law (HB-56), similar to Arizona's 2010 law.

 In July 2011, Perez addressed a luncheon meeting of the National Council of La Raza (NCLR), a pro-amnesty immigration group with which he has long had a close relationship.
 In his remarks, Perez praised NCLR's work and expressed gratitude for its steadfast support of President Obama's agendas.
 He also lauded the organization's members as valuable "change agents" and "serial activists" who "will [help] move America forward."
 And he characterized opponents of immigration reform as racists: "It’s undeniable that what else we see out there in America is an absolute headwind of intolerance, and it’s a headwind of intolerance that has been manifested in many different ways shapes and forms."